cycle-five/public_oauth_test/README.md

 ## 🎨 Available Selectors

-The page is designed with multiple selector strategies (ymmv):
+The page is designed with multiple selector strategies (ymmv using this):

 - `button:has-text("Google")` - Text-based
 - `button:has-text("Sign in with Google")` - Full text